 After lunch in a local restaurant, your route continues through fields, orchards, vineyards and farmland.
 You will be able to visit a small Franciscan Monastery before the ride ends, and you are transferred back to Dubrovnik.

-Day 4, Dubrovnik – Elephiti Islands
+Day 4, Dubrovnik – Elaphiti Islands

-Day 5, Elephiti Islands
+Day 5, Elaphiti Islands

 A day of adventure today, starting with one of the best sea kayak routes in the Adriatic as you paddle across a channel to neighbouring Šipan Island.
 Here you will kayak around the coast through an impressive stone arch before arriving at a natural cave.
 Don masks and snorkels to swim into the cave, which is illuminated by rays of sunlight that give off a surreal green glow.
 There’s time to swim and leap into the sea from nearby cliffs